ODIN Deepreason™

 Model Orchestration

-• 5+ models running parallel
+5+ models running in parallel with purpose-built factories and dynamic routing.

 • Claude, GPT 5.2, Llama, Mistral